jairosghquled/jairosghquled/README.md

     <img src="https://img.shields.io/badge/◉%20錦山組 — Nishikiyama gumi-000000?style=flat-square">
   </a><br>
   Work in progress.
 Early in development; invites are open to staff applicants only.
   <em>The Nishikiyama-gumi, a subsidiary of the Enomoto-ikka, is a Japanese yakuza regiment based on the Roblox Ro-Mob clan.
-Reimagined in PonyTown to offer an complex, immersive experience.</em>
+Reimagined in PonyTown to offer a complex, immersive experience.</em>
 </p>

 <br clear="right">